integralfx/MemTestHelper/README.md

 Checking both will stop if either of the above conditions are met.

-### Update interval
-How often to update the coverage and error info list.
-Lower values mean the list will be updated more often.
-Note that higher values might cause the GUI to become unresponsive.
-This is because AutoIT will [never support multi-threading](https://www.autoitscript.com/trac/autoit/wiki/AutoItNotOnToDoList).

 ## To-do
 * Allow arbitrary number of rows
   * If number of rows doesn't divide evenly into number of threads